-6.5.1.1 Overview Headline
+6.6.1.1 Overview Headline

 A general headline statement that summarizes the hazardous weather threat, area affected and expected time of development.
-The overview headline will begin and end with three periods (...).
+The overview headline will begin and end with an ellipsis (...).
 For example:

 ...ANOTHER MAJOR WINTER STORM TO IMPACT THE PACIFIC NORTHWEST ON MONDAY AND TUESDAY...